uswds/uswds-site/pages/documentation/settings.md

 USWDS is built using a suite of customizable settings that allows you to configure the Design System to fit your project's needs.
 These settings are Sass variables that begin with the `$theme-` prefix and are typically defined with [USWDS design tokens]({{ site.baseurl }}/design-tokens).
 You can find the full list of USWDS settings and their default values in the [USWDS settings tables](#general-settings).

 ## Configuring custom USWDS settings
+With the introduction of [Sass modules](https://sass-lang.com/blog/the-module-system-is-launched) in USWDS 3, you can now create a custom configuration of USWDS by loading a single [`@use...with()`](https://sass-lang.com/documentation/at-rules/use#configuration) rule into your [Sass entry point]({{ site.baseurl }}/documentation/getting-started/developers/phase-two-compile/#step-1-set-up-your-projects-sass-entry-point).

-All USWDS settings are defined in the `uswds-core` package and can be configured using Sass' [`@use..with()`](https://sass-lang.com/documentation/at-rules/use#configuration) rule.
-To create a custom configuration of USWDS, add the USWDS settings variables that you wish to modify inside the parentheses of this statement, as shown in this example:
+All USWDS settings are defined in the `uswds-core` module, which means the USWDS settings configuration rule is `@use "uswds-core" with ()`.

+To create your custom configuration, add the USWDS settings variables that you wish to modify inside the parentheses of this statement, as shown in this example:

 ```scss
   @use "uswds-core" with (